 - Automotive brakes and clutches

-Although the U.S. government has recognized since 1918 that asbestos posed a health risk to workers, the fight to completely ban asbestos has not yet been won.
-The deadly material can still be found throughout New York City, New York State and the Tri-state area.
+Although the U.S. government has recognized since 1918 that asbestos posed a health risk to workers, the fight to completely ban asbestos has been blocked by asbestos corporations.
+The deadly material can still be found in buildings throughout New York City, New York State and the Tri-state area.